What does a small-scale farm-holding, two presidents, some tech companies, and their respective local currencies all have in common?

-Well, active involvement in international trade is a vital sign of a country’s financial health and a significant input to its Gross Domestic Product (GDP).
+Active involvement in international trade is a vital sign of your country’s financial health and boosts its Gross Domestic Product (GDP).

-And though “domestic” implies that this refers to a country’s internal economy as a whole, the contributions can be extended from a services perspective.
+And though “domestic” implies that this refers to your country’s internal economy, the contributions can be extended from a services perspective.

 Importance of trade

-Fact is, all goods and services come from the price or costs starting with that of the initial extraction/acquiring of raw materials.
+Fact is, all our goods and services come from unit price or costs that arise from the initial extraction of raw materials.

-These then undergo the production and assembling process leading to the product or service of intrinsic value for both local and international (via exports) consumption.
+These then undergo production leading to the product or service of intrinsic value for both local and international (via exports) consumption.

-An ideal situation for a country is to export more then it imports to maintain a positive balance of trade.
+An ideal situation for your country is to export more than it imports to maintain a positive balance of trade.
 So basically more money flowing in than out.

-The extra surplus can be ploughed into the economy via the fiscal budget and can supplement a shortage of funds raised from domestic taxes.
+The trade surplus is then plowed into your economy via the fiscal budget.
+It can supplement a shortage of funds raised from domestic taxes.

-The opposite, which isn’t always a bad thing, (called a trade deficit) would have to be managed and nursed like any other loan.
+The opposite, which isn’t always a bad thing, (trade deficit) would have to be managed and nursed like any other loan.

-The US has often criticized Germany for exporting a lot (of its cars, trains and machinery) and not importing much and thus not being ‘fair’ in trade practice.
-But trade itself, arises from market forces, priorities and consumer demand.
+The US has often criticized Germany for exporting a lot (cars, trains, and machinery) but not importing much.
+This is deemed not being ‘fair’ in trade practice.
+But trade itself arises from market forces, priorities, and consumer demand.

-Everyone loves a BMW, Audi and Mercedes Benz so these German-made products will always be in demand compared to US car makes.
+We all love a BMW, Audi, and Mercedes Benz.
+So these German-made products will always be in demand compared to US car makes.

 Why this is also a big deal

-The demand for your country’s goods and service will directly impact the strength of its local currency – more trade means more of your currency is required to pay for goods and thus the value of the Dollar, Euro, Yen or Naira etc., goes up.
+The demand for your country’s goods and services will directly impact the strength of its local currency.
+More trade means more of your currency is required to pay for goods and so its value goes up.

 A strong local currency leads to stronger purchasing power for its citizens and residents.
-This comes in handy when you plan things like holidays, purchase goods online, invest or just send cash abroad as gifts.
+Comes in handy when you plan things like holidays, purchase goods online, invest or just send cash abroad as gifts.

 So, you can see why a strong Dollar or Euro is always favoured and why sometimes drastic measures are taken to keep it that way.

-“A higher demand for a country’s goods and services has a direct positive impact on its currency and exchange rate”
+“A higher demand for your country’s products has a direct positive impact on its currency and exchange rate”

-A quick glimpse of the world in terms of the input costs for goods and services that gives countries a competitive edge when it comes to trade.
+A quick glimpse of the world in terms of the input costs for goods and services gives it a competitive edge when it comes to trade.